Chief Executive Officer

 Community Services Manager

-Sarah's qualifications include a Bachelor of Arts, Graduate Diploma in Alcohol and Other Drugs, Graduate Certificate in Management and a Masters’ in Public Health.
+Sarah's qualifications include a Master of Public Health (La Trobe University), Graduate Diploma in Alcohol and Other Drug Studies (Turning Point), Graduate Certificate in Management & Human Resources (Monash/RMIT), and Bachelor of Fine Art (Victorian College of the Arts).

 Manager, Finance Fleet & Facilities